LDS-Data/lds-church-discipline/docs/fields.md

 * marital_status: "married", "single", "divorced", "widowed"

 * spouse_count: the number of spouses the person had at the time of the disciplinary action, whether legal, plural, or otherwise.

-* reasons: the formal reasons given for the disciplinary action (if any), e.g. "apostasy", "teaching false doctrine", "committing a hijacking", etc.